 This type of fraud can be given away if an inventory check is done and it appears that the goods cannot be accounted for or if someone sees that the Purchase Order (PO) corresponding to the invoice is non-existent.

 Scammers submit phony invoices, with inflated prices, to extract money from companies.
 The amount is not significant, in favor of not raising any suspicion.
-However, for this type of fraud, scammers rely on the high volume of fake invoices that are sent, rather than the sum that appears on the invoices.
+However, for this type of fraud, also called vendor fraud, scammers rely on the high volume of fake invoices that are sent, rather than the sum that appears on the invoices.

 When there are multiple invoices from several vendors in a short period of time, the scammers take advantage of the busy atmosphere in the AP department.
 They send the same invoice multiple times, be it for the same products, having the same invoice number, date, or amount.
 However, the trick lies in the content of the document.